Ulmus procera - English Elm

 Share this product

-About Ulmus procera - English Elm
+About Your New Ulmus procera - English Elm

 Ulmus procera (English Elm) looks excellent when planted as a grand avenue tree or a stately shade tree in parks and large gardens.
 Its broad, rounded canopy offers generous shade, while vibrant yellow autumn foliage adds seasonal interest.
 Growing quickly to around 16 meters tall with an 11-meter spread, it suits large spaces where classic form and resilience are valued.